ILIAS-eLearning/ILIAS/Services/Repository/README.md

 # Repository Service

+This part of the documentation deals with concepts and business rules, for technical documentation see [README-technical.md](./README-technical.md).

 ## Trash

 - To view the trash of a container class the "write" permission of the container is needed.